Meet the People Behind the Montrose LandxSea Film Fest

-Our festival is powered by a small core team, a dedicated Board of Trustees, and a brilliant group of volunteers, all working together to bring you the best environmental cinema experience.
+We’re a small but mighty collective, powered by a core team, a committed Board of Trustees, and an incredible group of volunteers, all working together to bring bold environmental cinema to Scotland’s wild east coast.

 Rachel Caplan, Co-Founder & Festival Director